ZebraMilk/library/README.md

 Now...
-If I change write an updateDisplay function that clears the display (but does *not* remove them from the Library)
+If I write an updateDisplay function that clears the display (but does *not* remove them from the Library)
-    (pop out the pop book function from the clearLibrary function s)

-    Could also make a function that cycles throught the library andadds the books to the display THis way might make it easier to do something like delete a book from the middle of the library display....
+    Could also make a function that cycles through the library and adds the books to the display THis way might make it easier to do something like delete a book from the middle of the library display/array....